Wednesday, September 15, 2021

 The takeaways for the Wednesday, Sept.
 15, 1875, penumbral lunar eclipse belonging to Saros cycle 106 are that the event numbered as eighth in the cycle's fifth set, which featured the cycle's last nine penumbral lunar eclipses; that its occurrence as 72nd in the Saros cycle 106 lineup of 73 lunar eclipses distinguished it as the next-to-the-last eclipse in Saros cycle 106; and that the Feb.
 7, 0920, penumbral lunar eclipse qualified as the cycle's longest penumbral lunar eclipse, with a duration of 4 hours 17 minutes 13 seconds, while the Sept.
 25, 1893, penumbral lunar eclipse, closed Saros cycle 106 as the cycle's 73rd and last eclipse and as the cycle's shortest penumbral lunar eclipse, with a duration of only 38 minutes 56 seconds.

 The 19th century's Monday, Sept.
-25, 1893, penumbral lunar eclipse, which neared the penumbra's southern edge, closed Saros cycle 106 as the cycle's 73rd and last eclipse: Eclipse Predictions by Fred Espenak and Jean Meeus (NASA's GSFC), via NASA Eclipse Web Site
+25, 1893, penumbral lunar eclipse, which neared the penumbra's southern edge, closed Saros cycle 106 as the cycle's 73rd and last eclipse: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse Predictions by Fred Espenak and Jean Meeus (NASA's GSFC)," via NASA Eclipse Web Site

 Acknowledgment